AleXwern/DoomNukem/README.md

 # How to use -> WIN64:
 1. Soon!
 It exists but needs some nice and user friendly way to compile (low-prio atm)
+2. Before that you can get a Windows version in Release tab although it can be outdated.

 # Controls